papun-bharatpe/pc-utelio/README.md

   ]
 ```
 3. Add you modules in `packages` dir
+4. Each module must have `pkg.json` file
-4. Shouldn't be public
+5. Shouldn't be public
 ``` js
   "publishConfig": {
     "access": "public"
   }
   "private": false,
   ```
-  5. Add this field too
+  6. Add this field too
   ```js
     "repository": {
         "type": "git",